ialbert/genescape-central/docs/paper.md

 For example, in the GO data, `GO:0090630` defines *activation of GTPase activity* and is a child of `GO:0043547`, defined as *positive regulation of GTPase activity* which in turn is a child of `GO:0051345` representing *positive regulation of hydrolase activity*.

-Gene association files (GAF) are text files used to annotate an organism's gene products with Gene Ontology terms, associating a function to a gene product.
+Gene association files (GAF) are text files used to annotate an organism's gene products with Gene Ontology terms, associating functions to gene products.
 For example, a GAF file connects a gene product label, such as `ZC3H11B`, with multiple GO terms, such as `GO:0046872` or `GO:0016973`.
 The complete human genome GAF representation contains 288,575 associations of 19,606 gene symbols with over 18,680 GO terms.

 The [Gene Ontology Consortium][GO] maintains GAF files for various organisms.
 Typical genomic analysis protocols generate gene lists that must be placed in a functional context.